-Regent’s typically admits two or three students in Geography each year.
+Regent’s will admit four students in Geography in 2025.
 Geography is a diverse discipline that bridges the arts and social and natural sciences, providing a broad education and addressing pressing issues including environmental change, regional and global inequalities and the transformation of global economy and culture.
 Students obtain a coherent view of the rapidly changing world and the ways in which society influences and is influenced by it.

 Are applicants required to submit written work?